pavel-mironchik/fastai/README.md

 - **Shared automation.** Commands live in your repo and can be reused (or improved) by the whole team.
 - **Cross-agent support.** Works with both Gemini CLI custom commands and GPT Codex slash prompts.
 - **Language-indifferent.** Templates are written in English for consistency, but every command automatically detects the user's language, asks questions in it, and writes briefs and plans in that same language.
+- **Built-in self-learning.** After each plan execution, Fast AI writes new lessons to `.fastai/conventions/lessons.md`, so the workflow continuously adapts to feedback without extra configuration.

 ---